euphony-io/euphony/PREREQUISITE.md

 Because my test app's sdk is 30, i should consider about it.

-I made button to request user permissions.So, If you push that button, request alert pops up, and if you denied permission, app is closed automatically.
+I made button to request user permissions.
+So, if you push that button, request alert pops up, and if you denied permission, app is closed automatically.

 ![https://user-images.githubusercontent.com/50264056/129441912-2058e3b3-391d-48f0-a5ff-38ee27e82f0a.png](https://user-images.githubusercontent.com/50264056/129441912-2058e3b3-391d-48f0-a5ff-38ee27e82f0a.png)